 Read more about other campus efforts to build awareness and deepen understanding of diverse perspectives.

 Despite all of our efforts to educate and protect our students, bad situations can occur.
 Transylvania is compliant with Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex.
 We encourage all students to report immediately sexual harassment, sexual misconduct, sexual assault, a hostile environment, or discrimination based on gender or sexual orientation.
 Transylvania has the duty to take immediate and effective steps to respond to complaints.

-Students can talk to residence advisors or any student life staff member; contact Transylvania's Title IX Coordinator (Ashley Hinton-Moncer, director of health and wellness services); file a Title IX grievance; or file a crime report with Transylvania's Department of Public Safety.
+Students can talk to residence advisors or any student life staff member; contact Transylvania's Title IX Coordinator (Ashley Hinton-Moncer, file a Title IX grievance or file a crime report with Transylvania's Department of Public Safety.